microsoft/kiota/generator/docker.md

     > Note: you can alternatively use the --openapi parameter with a URI instead of volume mapping.

-    To generate a TypeScript SDK:
+    To generate a SDK from an online OpenAPI description and into the current directory:

     ```Shell
     docker run -v ${PWD}:/app/output docker.pkg.github.com/microsoft/kiota/generator --language typescript -n gfx -d https://raw.githubusercontent.com/microsoftgraph/msgraph-sdk-powershell/dev/openApiDocs/v1.0/Mail.yml